-A variant of the class diagram within the UML standard is the object diagram.
-There is currently no support for objects or links within ArgoUML Class diagrams;.
+Another variant of the class diagram within the UML standard is the object diagram.
+There is currently no support for objects or links within ArgoUML class diagrams.
 Instead the ArgoUML deployment diagram does have both objects and links, and can be used to draw object diagrams.

-17.2.
+18.2.
 Package

-The package is the main organizational artifact within ArgoUML.
-In the UML metamodel it is a subclass of both Namespace and GeneralizableElement.
+The package is the main organizational model element within ArgoUML.
+In the UML metamodel it is a sub-class of both Namespace and GeneralizableElement.

-ArgoUML also implements the UML Model artifact as a sub-class of package, but not the Subsystem artifact.
+ArgoUML also implements the UML Model model element as a sub-class of package, but not the Subsystem model element.